ntop/ntopng/doc/README.eBPF.md

 ./nprobe_mini   -v --zmq tcp://127.0.0.1:1234c
 ```

-One might need to adjust the ZMQ url to connect to an ntopng running on a remote machine or on a different port.
+One might need to adjust the ZMQ URL to connect to an ntopng running on a remote machine or on a different port.

 ### Setting up `libebpfflow`